Alan Napier: Early life and career

-Alan William Napier-Clavering was born on 7 January 1903 in Birmingham to Claude Gerald Napier-Clavering, managing director of the Birmingham Guild of Handicraft, and Millicent Mary, daughter of politician William Kenrick.
-He had two older siblings, Mark (born 1898) and Mary Helen - "Molly" -(born 1900).
-The Napier-Clavering family were landed gentry- the senior line owning Axwell Park near Gateshead until 1920- and descended from Francis Napier, 8th Lord Napier.
+Alan William Napier-Clavering was born on 7 January 1903 in Birmingham, to Claude Gerald Napier-Clavering, managing director of the Birmingham Guild of Handicraft, and Millicent Mary, daughter of politician William Kenrick.
+He had two older siblings, Mark (born 1898) and Mary Helen "Molly" (born 1900).
+The Napier-Clavering family were landed gentry—the senior line owning Axwell Park near Gateshead until 1920—and descended from Francis Napier, 8th Lord Napier.

-Napier was a first cousin-once removed of Neville Chamberlain, Britain's prime minister from 1937 to 1940.
+Napier was a first cousin once removed of Neville Chamberlain, Britain's prime minister from 1937 to 1940.
 He was educated at Packwood Haugh School and, after leaving Clifton College, he studied at the Royal Academy of Dramatic Art, graduating in 1925.

 Napier was engaged by the Oxford Players, where he worked with the likes of John Gielgud and Robert Morley.
 As Napier recalled, his "ridiculously tall" 6 ft 6 in height almost cost him his position immediately after he secured it.
 J. B. Fagan had dismissed Tyrone Guthrie because he was too tall for most parts.
 Napier was interviewed (and accepted) as Guthrie's replacement while sitting down.
-Fagan realized that Napier was even taller than Guthrie when he stood up, but honoured his commitment.
+Fagan realised that Napier was even taller than Guthrie when he stood up, but honoured his commitment.
 Napier performed for ten years (1929–1939) on the West End stage.
 Napier described himself as having a particular affinity for the work of George Bernard Shaw, and in 1937 appeared in a London revival of Heartbreak House supervised by Shaw himself.

 Napier made his American stage debut as the romantic lead opposite Gladys George in Lady in Waiting.
 Though his film career had begun in Britain in the 1930s, he had very little success before the cameras until he joined the British expatriate community in Hollywood in 1941.
 There he spent time with such people as James Whale, a fellow ex-Oxford Player.
-He appeared in such films as Random Harvest (1942), Cat People (1942), and The Uninvited (1944).
+He appeared in such films as Random Harvest (1942), Cat People (1942) and The Uninvited (1944).
 In The Song of Bernadette (1943), he played the ethically questionable psychiatrist who is hired to declare Bernadette mentally ill.
 He also played the vicious Earl of Warwick in Joan of Arc (1948).
 He performed in two Shakespearean films: the Orson Welles Macbeth (1948), in which he played a priest that Welles added to the story, who spoke lines originally uttered by other characters, and MGM's Julius Caesar (1953), as Cicero.
 He played Sean Connery's father in the Alfred Hitchcock movie Marnie (1964).

 In 1949, Napier made an appearance on the short-lived television anthology series Your Show Time as Sherlock Holmes, in an adaptation of "The Adventure of the Speckled Band".
 In the 1950s, he appeared on TV in four episodes of Alfred Hitchcock Presents and guest starred on Dale Robertson's NBC western series Tales of Wells Fargo.
 He had a recurring role as General Steele on the 1962–1963 situation comedy Don't Call Me Charlie!